jacob-ebey/DigitimateSharp/README.md

 ...

 // Create the validator.
-Would recommend creating in a static scope. static Validator validator = new Validator("your.email@example.com", 6, "Custom message, here is your code: ");
+Would recommend creating in a static scope. static Digitimate validator = new Digitimate("your.email@example.com", 6, "Custom message, here is your code: ");

 ...